yala/Mirai/README.md

 We note that this command run relies on integrations that were specific to the MGH data, and so the exact line above will not run on your system.
 The configs above are meant to specify exact implementation details and our experimental procedure.

 # Using Mirai
-Mirai (the trained model) is available for research-use upon request (email adamyala@mit.edu).
-If you are interested in using, validating or adapting the model, please don't hesitate to reach out.
-This tool is provided for research purposes only and no responsibility is accepted for clinical decisions arising from its use.
-Commercial use requires a license (contact tlo@mit.edu), for further information please email adamyala@mit.edu.
+Mirai (the trained model) and all code are released under the MIT license.

 ## Installing Mirai for clinical use
 Please see [OncoServe](https://github.com/yala/OncoServe_Public), our framework for deploying mammography-based models in the clinic.
 OncoServe can be easily installed on premise using Docker, and it provides a simple HTTP interface to get risk assessments for a given patient's dicom files.
 OncoServe encapsulates all the dependencies and necessary preprocessing.